kunaldeep799/Employee-Review-System/README.md

 - View reviews given by others

 ## How to setup the project on local system
-  1. Clone this project from https://github.com/kunaldeep799/Employee-Review-System.git
+- Clone this project from https://github.com/kunaldeep799/Employee-Review-System.git
-  2. Start by installing npm if you don't have it already.
+- Start by installing npm if you don't have it already.
-  3. Navigate to Project Directory and run the following the command, After that visit in your local browser- http://localhost:5000/
+- Navigate to Project Directory and run the following the command.
-- Clone the repository in your local system
-- Install all required packages

 ```bash
 npm install
 ```